A Parent's Guide to Childhood First Aid

 2. Supervision

-Allergies and Anaphylaxis: Responding to Severe Reactions
+Allergies and Anaphylaxis: Responding to Severe Allergic Reactions

 Allergies are common in children, and some can lead to severe, life-threatening reactions known as anaphylaxis.
+Being prepared to handle allergic reactions is a critical skill for parents.

 1. Recognizing Allergic Reactions